 Home > Personal Injury Lawyers > New York Injury Lawyers > Mirman, Markovits & Landau, PC

-This quickly tells users they are on the Gaming Laptops page, which sits under Laptops, a subcategory under the parent Products category.
+This quickly tells users they are on the “Mirman, Markovits & Landau, PC” page, which sits under the “New York Injury Lawyers” subcategory, a parent “Personal Injury” category.

-Each breadcrumb links back to that respective page, allowing for easy upward navigation by clicking.
+Each link goes back to that respective page, allowing for easy upward navigation by clicking.
 Location-based breadcrumbs provide a sense of orientation within the site architecture.

 Attribute-Based Breadcrumbs